keighl/kyletruscott.com/_posts/2013-09-26-ios7-interactive-pop-gesture-custom-back-button.md

 Like [Stuart Hall](http://stuartkhall.com/posts/ios-7-development-tips-tricks-hacks) talks about in his post, assiging a delegate to the gesture resurrects it's behavior when a custom back button is applied.
 However, with really fast user pop interactions, the controller is sent a message from the gesture after it's been deallocated.

 My solution is to simply make the navigation controller itself be the gesture delegate.
-Again, this technique works best with a `UINavigationController` subclass.
+This technique works best with a `UINavigationController` subclass.

 {% highlight objc %}
 @interface CBNavigationController : UINavigationController <UIGestureRecognizerDelegate>